Customize shortcuts to most helpful and popular content.

 It’s important to note that Arauco will not manage logging operations directly.
 Instead, we will purchase wood and wood by-products from local sawmills and logging companies.
 The community can be assured that our wood procurement professionals will be supporting sound and sustainable forest management practices in working with our wood and wood fiber supplies.

-The ARAUCO Grayling Particleboard Plant will be a state-of-the-art manufacturing operation that will produce world-class decorative wood panel products used in home interiors and furniture across North America.
-The plant will feature the latest technology that will meet or exceed all international, federal and state safety and environmental standards.
+The ARAUCO Grayling Particleboard Plant is a state-of-the-art manufacturing operation that will produce world-class decorative wood panel products used in home interiors and furniture across North America.
+The plant features the latest technology that will meet or exceed all international, federal and state safety and environmental standards.
 Certifications will include ISO 14001 (Environmental), OHSAS 18001 (Safety), FSC (Forest Stewardship Council) and ECC (Eco-Certified Composite) Certified Mill.
-In addition to the economic benefits the project will bring to the regional community, the Particleboard Plant will extend the effective and efficient use of forest resources by utilizing wood by-products, like wood chips, from local manufacturers.
+In addition to the economic benefits the project will bring to the regional community, the Particleboard Plant will extend the effective and efficient use of forest resources with under-utilized wood and wood chips from local manufacturers.

 ARAUCO is very excited about its new business venture and the significant economic stimulus it will bring to Northern Michigan.
 We are grateful for the outstanding and positive support we have received from both local and state of Michigan officials.